 4. Try new circuits and identities

+Like VPNs, Tor hides your real IP and makes your location private.
 The collection of nodes the Tor Browser uses to connect you to your online destination is called “a circuit.”
 If the website is working slowly or you want a new IP, click the shadowed window next to the website address.
-Here, you can request a new circle – this will also reload the website.
+Here, you can request a new circuit – this will also reload the website.

-There are three reasons why you’d want to use a VPN together with Tor Browser:
+There are three reasons why you’d want to use a VPN together with the Tor browser:

-- VPN hides Tor use, as some ISPs and governments are suspicious of it.
+- VPN encryption hides what you’re doing online – including using the Tor Browser, as some ISPs and governments are suspicious of it.

-- VPN hides your IP in case the entry node is compromised.
+- A VPN hides your IP in case the entry node is compromised.

 - The Tor Project does not recommend using advertisement blocking extensions on the grounds of privacy (we’re starting to see a pattern), but Surfshark VPN blocks many of the ads at the source.